manhph2211/ml-deployment/README.md

 # Frontend Service

-I used React for developing my TTS demo. :smiley:
+I used React for developing my TTS demo curently supporting login, dashboard, tts ... :smiley:

 Anyway, run this for the app: